Starmer intervenes in ‘working people’ Budget row with grim warning

 Referring to the statements announced by New Labour’s Gordon Brown and austerity-era Conservative chancellor George Osborne, Sir Keir said: “We have to be realistic about where we are as a country.
 This is not 1997, when the economy was decent but public services were on their knees.

-“And it’s not 2010, where public services were strong, but the public finances were weak.
+“And it’s not 2010, where public services were strong but the public finances were weak.
 These are unprecedented circumstances.

 “And that’s before we even get to the long-term challenges ignored for 14 years: an economy riddled with weakness on productivity and investment, a state that needs urgent modernisation to face down the challenge of a volatile world.”

-The prime minister said he will not offer the UK’s problems as “an excuse”, adding: “Politics is always a choice.
+The prime minister said he would not offer the UK’s problems as “an excuse”, adding: “Politics is always a choice.
 It’s time to choose a clear path, and embrace the harsh light of fiscal reality so we can come together behind a credible, long-term plan.”

 Join our commenting forum